CIBC Mortgage Rates & Reviews

 3. CIBC Foreign Workers Program Mortgage: This is a mortgage for people with a valid work permit in Canada, where you may qualify with little to no Canadian credit history.

-CIBC Vacation Property Mortgage: If you are interested in purchasing a vacation property where you can spend time throughout the year, CIBC offers second mortgages to help you make this dream a reality.
+If you are interested in purchasing a vacation property where you can spend time throughout the year, CIBC offers second mortgages to help you make this dream a reality.
 If you are planning on living in the property as your permanent residence or if a family member is living in the property, you will be eligible for mortgage insurance.
 This would allow you to purchase with as little as a 5% down payment.
 If not, you will need a minimum down payment of 20%.
-If you already own a home however, you may be able to leverage the equity in that property to cover the cost of a down payment for a vacation home.
+If you already own a home, however; you may be able to leverage the equity in that property to cover the cost of a down payment for a vacation home.

 One factor to consider besides the cost of a down payment is your ability to pass the mortgage stress test.
-This will mean you will need enough income to cover potentially 2 or more house payments and associated expenses, while having a GDS and TDS ratio below 39% and 44%.
+This means you will need enough income to cover the mortgage payments and other associated expenses for the vacation home while having a GDS and TDS ratio below 39% and 44%.
+If you are currently making mortgage payments for your principal residence, they will also be accounted for in the TDS and GDS calculations.
 If you plan on renting out the vacation property when you are not using it, you may be able to include the income earned from rent in your mortgage stress test.

 Factors To Consider When Purchasing An Investment Property

 Price: What you end up paying for the property in relation to what other properties in the neighbourhood sold for, and what the capitalization rate of the property is will be important when determining if it is a good investment or not.
 A capitalization rate, which is commonly referred to as a “cap rate”, is the operating income the property produces, divided by the purchase price.
 The higher a cap rate is, the higher the potential returns from renting the property out are.
-A higher cap rate may be for a reason however, such as for a property not in good shape, or being located in a neighbourhood that is undesirable.
+However, a higher cap rate may be due to reasons such as a property not being in good shape or being located in an undesirable neighbourhood.

 Expenses: Common expenses you can expect to have for an investment property include: